- Code INDG1001

 See Future Offerings

-- Describe and critique the historical developments of perspectives of Indigenous peoples and populations in Australia;
+- describe and critique historical and other disciplinary perspectives on Indigenous Peoples in Australia;

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.